Zverev beats Auger-Aliassime in Cologne to end title wait

 The Cologne Indoors is the first of two new back-to-back tournaments the city is hosting after the ATP calendar was modified due to the pandemic.

-The second Cologne tournament was already holding qualification matches before Sunday's final in the first tournament took place.
-It will feature Zverev, former top-ranked player Andy Murray and U.S. Open quarterfinalist Denis Shapovalov.
+The second Cologne tournament was already holding qualification matches before Sunday’s final in the first tournament took place.
+It will feature Zverev and U.S. Open quarterfinalist Denis Shapovalov, while former top-ranked player Andy Murray has withdrawn citing tendonitis.

+Zverev beats Auger-Aliassime in Cologne to end title wait originally appeared on NBCSports.com